 Opening hours, entrance tickets, Museum of Bratislava City (in Slovak only).

 For instance from the Dubravka part of the Bratislava to Devin - approximately 2 hours.
 Look at the map from the Around Bratislava (Knapsacked Travel series guidebook published by the Dajama).

-You can make you walking route a little longer by visiting the Sandberg area close to the Devinska Nova Ves.
+You can walk a little longer and visit the Sandberg area close to the Devinska Nova Ves.
 Total 4.5 hours.
 The sand field of Sandberg is known as a paleontological locality.
 Both hiking routes offer a great view on the confluence of the Danube and the Morava rivers and on the Devin Castle.